 - Out Of This World (146th)

-“One more thing, in case anyone is wondering,” Iverson pointed out.
-“I have not given up on performing, or exactly hung up the top hat.
-I plan to be the ringmaster at The Lone Star Circus this December (2017).
-I have also been doing some public speaking and event-hosting, and I am working on my book.
-I will be seeking a publisher soon, so, no, you have not heard the last from me!”
+“One more thing,” Iverson added, “I have not given up on performing or hung up the top hat.
+I was the ringmaster at The Lone Star Circus in December (2017).
+I have been doing some public speaking and event-hosting, and I am working on my book.
+You have not heard the last from me!”